 Individuals, municipal governments and organizations seeking to make their voices heard on the federal permit applications to conduct seismic surveys can contact their U.S. Congressional representative.

 NOAA National Marine Fisheries Service (NMFS) has received multiple requests for authorization under the Marine Mammal Protection Act (MMPA) to take marine mammals incidental to conducting geophysical survey activities in the Atlantic Ocean.
 Pursuant to the MMPA, NMFS is requesting comments on its proposal to issue IHAs to incidentally take marine mammals during the specified activities.
 NMFS has announced, and extended, a 30-day public comment period which now runs until July 21, 2017.

 On July 3, 2017, BOEM published a Request for Information and Comments on the Preparation of the 2019-2024 National Outer Continental Shelf Oil and Gas Leasing Program in the Federal Register.
-The 60-day public comment period is open until August 17, 2017.
+The 60-day public comment period closed on August 17, 2017.